reyn.dev.testing.LLMReplay API¶

 Fixture format¶

-JSONL file, one JSON object per line:
+JSONL file, one JSON object per line.
+Lines are routed by kind

 {